Putting people before Profit

-Headquartered in Fort Worth, Texas, we are actively purchasing mineral rights in the Anadarko Basin of Oklahoma.
-Within the Basin, we operate primarily in the STACK and SCOOP plays.
+Headquartered in Fort Worth, Texas, we are actively purchasing mineral rights in the Williston Basin of North Dakota.
+Within the Basin, we operate primarily in the Bakken Core in McKenzie, Mountrail and Williams Counties.

 Expro Minerals doesn’t exist to flip your minerals overnight.
 We make specific investments, and pay you top-dollar cash lump sums based on future production and commodity futures’ pricing.
 We ensure that we’re providing you the most realistic present value for your mineral rights or royalties.